AMichaelDS/SQL/European Soccer Data.md

 ![image](https://github.com/AMichaelDS/SQL/assets/132055953/d3398703-670d-45a8-ae30-9fd035a73561)

+We can see that the total player ratings has 65.87 % to correctly predict the outcome of the match.

 #### The third one only shows tied matches, used only to validate the previous result.
 ```SQL
 SELECT TeamOccurrences, PlayerAvgOccurrences, PlayerTotOccurrences, TotalOccurrences,